Shreeja-AirMetro/Github-Notes/Progress- PhD/Lit synthesis.md

 - 5G for drones with its metrics
 - WiFi and mesh algo for drones and its metrics
 - Satcom for drones and its metrics
+Algorithmic arch
+- Multi-link
+- Network coding
+How the algorithmic arch